Emanuel Stance: Medal of Honor actions

 At the time of his actions, Stance was serving in Troop F of the 9th Cavalry Regiment at Fort McKavett.
 On May 20, 1870, he was sent with a patrol to find the Apaches who had kidnapped Herman Lehmann and his younger brother, Willie, four days earlier.
 Stance and his men located the raiding party near Kickapoo Springs, about fourteen miles north of Fort McKavett, and charged at them and opened fire with their Spencer carbines.
 The Apaches abandoned their stolen horses and fled, enabling Willie Lehmann to escape during the chaos.
 On the return to the fort, Stance and his troopers charged natives at least two other times while the natives were attempting to steal horses and returned with 15 stolen horses.
 None of Stance's men were injured.
-For his bravery on this mission, Stance was cited for "[g]allantry on scout after Indians" and became the first African-American regular to receive the Medal of Honor a month later, on June 28, 1870.
+For his bravery on this mission, Stance was cited for "[g]allantry on scout after Indians" and received the Medal of Honor a month later, on June 28, 1870.